What is Tax Increment Financing?

 A first step toward creating a TIF district is to identify blighted areas that can be designated for improvement, and to conduct meetings with stakeholders and the general public to ensure that redevelopment plans will reflect local values and goals.
 Blight conditions and the TIF structure must conform to state statutes.
 Once the required conditions are met, the district may be formed by ordinance, which requires appropriate public notice and at least one public hearing.
 Once the district is designated, local governments and redevelopment authorities are given the power to engage in almost any kind of activity they believe would encourage private investment and enhance the property tax base of the area.

 - National Association of Realtors Guide to Tax Increment Financing.
 This document is an introduction to the process of Tax Increment Financing (TIF).
 The first section of the report is an introduction to the TIF process, including how the idea of TIF originated, the basic structure of a TIF program, and how TIF programs have operated in practice.
 The second section focuses on six communities that have used a TIF plan to fund projects in their areas.
 The final section is an analysis of TIF enabling legislation, including a chart of all state TIF enabling statutes, and a review of available TIF case law.

 - TIF Resource Library.
 This website, run by the Council of Development Finance Agencies (CDFA), provides an extensive resource library on all aspects of TIF and other types of special assessment districts.
 Multiple reports are provided that summarize state-by-state experience along with case studies of individual TIFs.

 - Montana Urban Renewal Law.
 This link provides access to enabling legislation for tax increment financing in Montana.

 - TIF Districts.
-This website, run by the Montana West Economic Development Associations, provides a brief overview of tax increment financing in Montana.
+This website, run by Western Planning Resources, Inc., provides a brief overview of tax increment financing in Montana.